jagrutgala/Code-Notes/Angular/Component.md

 - A CSS file, <component-name>.component.css
 - A testing specification file, <component-name>.component.spec.ts

-`@Component` decorator specifies the the following -
+`@Component` decorator specifies the the following:

 - `selector`: The CSS selector that identifies this directive in a template and triggers instantiation of the directive.